HarperDB/documentation/docs/deployments/configuration.md

 `user` - _Type_: string; _Default_: Common Name

 This configures a specific username to authenticate as for mTLS connections.
 If a `user` is defined, any authorized mTLS connection (that authorizes against the certificate authority) will be authenticated as this user.
+This can also be set to `null`, which indicates that no authentication is performed based on the mTLS authorization.
+When combined with `required: true`, this can be used to enforce that users must have authorized mTLS _and_ provide credential-based authentication.

 `required` - _Type_: boolean; _Default_: false